Out of Network Billing for Physical Therapy

 The physical therapist can also bill the insurance company on the behalf of the patient prior to billing the patient directly.
 Once the insurance company has covered the amount they have decided, the patient is then billed the remaining cost.
 This is also called balance billing.
 When balance billing occurs, the patient pays the difference between the amount charged by the provider and what was covered by the insurance company.
 Providers that are in-network can not do balance billing.
 Laws and regulations restrict providers from using balance billing with patients who have Medicare or Medicaid.
 Providers should refer to their state laws prior to this type of billing.
 By utilizing balance billing, the provider has the potential to receive the full amount that they bill for by having the patient reimburse what was not covered by the insurance company.
 The con for balance billing is that the patient may be confused and frustrated when receiving the remaining bill.
 It is important to communicate with the patient upfront to avoid shocking them with a bill they did not expect.

 By declining assignment the physical therapist is deciding to continue to treat the patient but will not be paid by the insurance company at all and will receive full payment from the patient.
 If a physical therapist declines assignment they also have two options for billing.
 The first is to submit a Superbill.
 A Superbill is a receipt of your services that clients can submit to the insurance company in hopes of reimbursement.
+Healthie’s new free Starter plan can handle all of your superbill needs, sign up for a free account today.
 The key to using Superbills in practice is to identify who is financially responsible; it’s best practice to collect payment from your client at the time of service.
 Providers either submit the Superbill on behalf of their client, or send it to their client for them to submit.
 Utilizing Superbills can be a positive for a provider, because they will get paid in full, at the time of service and do not have to worry about reimbursement denial from insurance companies.

 Alternatively, the physical therapist can bill the patient when the service is provided and also bill the insurance company on the behalf of the patient and have the insurance company then reimburse the patient directly.